sebGilR/twitter_bot/README.md

 > This is a Twitter bot built in Ruby using the Twitter API (through the Twitter gem).
 It likes, retweets and follows the poster of a number of retrieved tweets and will repeat this action after 6 hours.

+The objective of this bot is to "automatically" generate interaction in your twitter account to make networking easy.
+If your interest is software development, setting up the bot to interact with such topic will grow your network by finding posts and people related to this subject.
+When interacting with these people's posts and following them they are likely to do the same with you.

 ## Prerequisites

 - Ruby 2.4 or newer